-Being addicted to something means that not having it causes withdrawal symptoms or a fall.
-Because this can be unpleasant, it's easier to keep having or doing what you want, and so the cycle continues.
+When someone is addicted to something, not having it causes withdrawal symptoms or a crash.
+This can be unpleasant, so it's easier to keep having or doing what you want, and so the cycle continues.
 Lack or disruption of a person's social support system may result in substance or behavioral addiction.
-Don't worry, although with basic research skills and a solid strategy in mind, you'll be able to filter out the noise and turn your new addiction into a healthier habit.
+With basic research skills and a solid strategy in mind, however, you can filter out the noise and turn your new addiction into a healthier habit.